wso2/docs-ei/en/micro-integrator/docs/setup/security/encrypting_plain_text.md

 [secrets]
 carbon_secret = "$sys{sys_carbon_sec}"

-Here the value of sys_carbon_sec system property should be the encrypted value
 ```

 Also note that each time a new secret is added to the [secrets] section of deployment.toml file